 RDG 040.
-READING ......
-4 credit hours
+BASIC FUNDAMENTALS OF READING .......
+4 credit hours Corequisite: RDG 000

 This course provides the remedial reader with basic reading skills.
 A program of instruction is individually designed for each student based upon his/her diagnostic reading test and a personal interview.
 The course includes work assigned in the RDG 040 classroom and, in addition, a continuation of individualized instruction is given in the reading lab.
 Students enrolled in this course must satisfactorily complete the work in this course before enrolling in a higher level reading course.
+Grading uses the satisfactory/unsatisfactory system.
 (Students enrolled in ENG 050 are encouraged to take Reading 040 at the same time.)